Test Suites & Reports

 When running a test or cloud command on a workspace folder, only flowA.yaml will be executed by default (though it is still able to refer to subFolder/flowB.yaml and subFolder/subSubFolder/flowC.yaml using runFlow command).

 This behaviour can be customised by using inclusion patterns.
-To do that, update your config.yaml (create the file if missing) as following:
+To do that, update your config.yaml (create the file if missing) as follows:

 flows: